koddr/wonderful-readme-stats/README.md

   - `http://YOUR-SERVER-IP:8080/github/<OWNER>/<NAME>/stargazers.png` to see the stargazers statistics of the repository.
   - `http://YOUR-SERVER-IP:8080/github/<OWNER>/<NAME>/contributors.png` to see the contributors statistics of the repository.

+#### Environment variables explanation

 In this file, we create a container with the settings defined from the **environment variables**.

 This is a deliberate step, as you are supposed to deploy the project on your remote server via [Docker Compose][docker_compose_url].
 Therefore the backend configuration is in this way.

 > ❗️ Warning: Do not leave the token for `GITHUB_TOKEN` exposed as a string, only as a variable! **This is not safe**.
 If you want to commit this `docker-compose.yml` file to your repository, make sure you don't leave any secret data in the file first.

-#### Environment variables explanation

-The list of the environment variables are used to configure the `wonderful-readme-stats`.
+The full list of the environment variables are used to configure the `wonderful-readme-stats` backend.

 | Environment variable name      | Description                                                                         | Type     | Default value            |
 | ------------------------------ | ----------------------------------------------------------------------------------- | -------- | ------------------------ |